rikkimax/twp-d/manuscript/back/glossary.md

    Originating back in the late 80's when dial up internet was still not wide spread
 * IITP: Institute of IT Professionals New Zealand
 * IT: Information Technology
+* BBcode: Bulletin Board Code

+   A method of annotating formatting instructions into a post for e.g. forums.
+* Bulletin board

+   The primary method of communication between internet users before centralised communication with internet backbones between ISP's.
+It was used heavily in the 80's.
+IRC originated from this technology.
+* ISP: Internet Service Provider